Tuesday, January 20, 2026

 Global, which began its operations in January 1974 as a regional network, with CIII-TV as its flagship station, broke from tradition by using the newsroom-as-set trend, the first of its kind in Canada.

-Upon its January 1974 debut, Global borrowed elements of the Walter Cronkite-era Studio 33 set of the CBS Evening News, like a U-shaped desk a world map backdrop.
+Upon its January 1974 debut, Global borrowed elements of the Walter Cronkite-era Studio 33 set of the CBS Evening News, like a U-shaped desk and a world map backdrop.

 Lasting until 1998, this newsroom-as-set trend for Global was rebuilt many times to modernize.